 A positive part of this wall is that a user can still access content for free without cookies and tracking, however the user experience of this text-only version isn’t great and may push a reader to leave the site.
 What’s more, despite the informative wall, it never really explains that the text-only version is provided as a cookie-free alternative, we’re expected to scroll to the top of the page and discover this ourselves, and clicking on ‘NPR’ takes us back full-circle to the consent notice.

 Poool have partnered up with Didomi to bring you an optimized Cookie Wall Alternative for your website.
 A user will first be confronted with the Didomi consent notice, asking if they accept or decline cookies and tracking.
 Thanks to Didomi’s expertise in this area, the notice is fully compliant with all regulations, including GDPR and CPRA, and allows you to gather and store consent in a way that respects your reader’s data.
 If the user chooses to decline, they will be presented with a cookie wall alternative (this is Poool’s part).

 As normal with Poool’s solutions, you will be able to configure every aspect of the wall, such as colors, wording and, most importantly, the compensation choices.
 This refers to the cookie-free alternative that you offer your user, which can be anything from requiring that they subscribe to simply asking that they register as a user.
 Here’s an example:

 This wall offers users the options between accepting cookies or an alternative to get a cookie-free experience which you can configure based on your strategies.
 As cookies often play a vital role in publisher’s monetization strategies, this alternative gives you a chance to benefit from the user in another way.

 Interested in integrating a Cookie Wall Alternative into your website?
-Don't hesitate to contact us for more information or to ask any questions!
+Book a free demo now!